Make Your Workplace Sustainable: 9 Initiatives for an Eco-Friendly Office

 LED lights use up to 80% less energy than incandescent bulbs and last much longer.
 They also produce less heat, which lowers cooling costs in summer.
 Replace all old bulbs with LEDs.
 Add motion-activated switches to save even more energy.
 Here is a helpful guide for office lighting design.

-Energy Star-Rated Appliances
+Choose Energy Star-Rated Office Equipment

 When buying office equipment, look for Energy Star ratings.
 These products meet energy efficiency standards set by the U.S. EPA.
 They use less energy and lower your utility bills.
 Look for the label on: